MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 <!--note from editor: In Step 4, list after screen shot: confirming that the minus sign outlined in blue = successfully ingested and checkmark outlined in red = no data ingested. -->

 In this step, you add entities to your data source.
 In Customer Insights, entities are datasets.
-If you have a database that includes multiple datasets, each of those datasets is an entity (an Orders dataset or Sales dataset, for example).
+If you have a database that includes multiple datasets, each of those datasets (an Orders dataset or Sales dataset, for example) is an entity.

 <!--note from editor: Is there a difference between "edit" and "transform" in the list item #2?   -->